sams96/sams96.github.io/_drafts/minor-planets.md

 he used in {\it Principia\/} to attempt to determine its orbit.
-The telescopes used by Newton and Halley were similar to the one used by Piazzi to discover Ceres over a century later, being very intricate instruments that used micrometer microscopes to measure positions.</p>
+The telescopes used by Newton and Halley were similar to the one used by Piazzi to discover Ceres over a century later, being very intricate instruments that used micrometer microscopes to measure positions.

-<p>In the late \nth{19} century German astronomer Max Wolf pioneered
-the use of astrophotography to search for asteroids, using a lens intended for portraiture to get a very large (\SI{12 * 8}{\degree}) field of view compared to the longer focal length telescopes used by other astronomers at the time, which
+In the late \nth{19} century German astronomer Max Wolf pioneered the use of astrophotography to search for asteroids, using a lens intended for portraiture to get a very large (\SI{12 * 8}{\degree}) field of view compared to the longer focal length telescopes used by other astronomers at the time, which